Pontic Greek genocide: Organization of Angora government and continuation of the genocide

 During 1919, the Nationalists already massacred about 12,000 Pontic Greeks throughout at least two dozen towns and villages.

 By early 1920, the Kemalist anti-Greek propaganda was in full swing.
 It had two main goals: intimidate Greeks and convince Turks that they are enemies.
 Nationalist army officers toured villages near Samsun, blaming Christians for the Allied occupation of Constantinople and advocating for their extermination.
 In Unye and Fatsa, Turks posted placards, blaming Christians "for all their troubles".
 Kemalists arrested and deported Polycacpos, the Greek bishop of the mixed town of Ordu, to Ankara.
 Turks patrolled the town fully armed, except when Allied ships were in port, leading Christians to fear leaving their homes.
 In Samsun Nationalists, emphasizing "the religious side of the question", incited the Turkish population by "preaching a Holy War".
 They accused the Greeks of violating Turkish women and desecrating the Holy Tombs of Sheikhs in captured towns like Bursa.
 Some members of GNAT proposed a law calling for the deportation of all Greeks from the Black Sea region.
 However, it was not adopted officially, because Kemal preferred less publicized methods at this time.

 In the summer of 1920 Osman Aga, the brigand leader who was now also mayor of Giresun, pillaged coastal villages.
 In Giresun itself, on the night of August 13, Osman imprisoned all the Christian men.
 Thereafter every evening five or six Christians were taken out and shot, until the Christian community paid a ransom of 300,000 Turkish lira.
 While their husbands were in jail, "the women were violated".
 Some Greek men were subsequently deported inland from both Giresun and Samsun.
 The Greek towns in the districts of Amissos, Paffra, and Arba had "completely disappeared".
 Fourteen villages surrounding Trabzon were burned.
 The Turks burned down all the villages, whose inhabitants were either killed or driven away, to die on the roads for the most part.

 Largescale campaign began in March 1920 in Izmit and in September 1920 in Cappadocia, but not in Pontus yet.
 However, Nationalist policy eliminated illusions about future of the Pontians.

 Campaign of extermination

+In our view, the Greeks in our country are a snake.
+The poison of this snake is its women.
+Therefore, we treated them the same as the men.
+We did not separate them from their children.